Floflis/Floflis-Packager/README.md

 * `c2package.sh` for packaging for Construct 2 projects
 * FMWK for C2, and symlink from `../Floflis/libs`
 * On Linuxes other than Floflis, symlink `node_modules` from `/usr/lib` instead of `/1/Floflis/libs`
+* Installed in Floflis as CLI application store
 * Support Construct 3, Godot, Unity and GDevelop engines